What to Do If You Have Recently Been Diagnosed with Pancreatic Cancer

 Get a second opinion

-- It is helpful to get a second opinion from a medical center that has a pancreatic cancer program, where the oncologists will know about the latest treatments (see below for more information on treatment facilities).
-Many major academic medical centers have formed partnerships with regional hospitals, so an experienced specialist may not be that far away.
+- It is helpful to get a second opinion from a medical center that has a pancreatic cancer program, where the oncologists will know about the latest treatments.
+Our Doctor Finder highlights specialists.
+In addition, many major academic medical centers have formed partnerships with regional hospitals, so an experienced specialist may not be that far away.
 And most insurance plans, including Medicare, cover second opinions for major illnesses.
+The National Pancreas Foundation has an up-to-date list of Pancreatic Cancer Centers of Excellence, which may also be helpful.

 Choose your treatment team

-- Because pancreatic cancer is relatively rare, try to find oncologists who are experienced in treating this cancer; they are more likely to know about the latest treatments.
+- Find oncologists who are experienced in treating this cancer; they are more likely to know about the latest treatments.
 We have downloadable lists of major teaching hospitals and cancer centers in the U.S. and Canada to help you with your search for treatment.

 - If you are able to have surgery to remove the tumor, find a surgeon who has performed many pancreas surgeries.
 Surgery for pancreatic cancer is complex, and you are much more likely to get better results with an experienced surgeon.